AlexsLemonade/training-modules/RNA-seq/00b-additional_approaches.md

 #### Running MultiQC on the gastric cancer samples

-You would set your **LOCAL FOLDER** in Kitematic to the `RNA-seq` folder, as we did at the beginning of the training module.
+Run the training Docker container ([instructions](https://github.com/AlexsLemonade/RNA-Seq-Exercises#post-docker-steps-using-kitematic), set your **LOCAL FOLDER** in Kitematic to the `RNA-seq` folder, and navigate to RStudio in your browser as we did at the beginning of the RNA-seq training module.

 Run the following steps in the `Terminal` tab of RStudio.

 Set your working directory to the top-level of the RNA-seq folder: